 The Blue Badge scheme is for people with severe mobility problems.
-It allows Blue Badge holders to park close to to their destination.
-The national concessions apply to on-street parking and in Bromley Borough only, car parks too.
+It allows Blue Badge holders to park close to their destination.
+The national concessions apply to on-street parking and in Bromley borough only, car parks too.
 Conditions of use must be adhered to.

 Who can apply

 You may qualify automatically for a Blue Badge if you